-The purpose of this study is to look into the economic aspects of port development in Gujarat, India.
+Examining the economic elements of port development in Gujarat, India, is the aim of this study.
 Gujarat has become an important player in the maritime trade, and the state's economy has benefited significantly from its extensive port network.
 The study employs a total cargo handle by major and non-major port of Gujarat in share of India and state growth that influence and are influenced by port development.
 The research also evaluates the role of export and import of major and non-major port with GSDP.
 In this paper correlation between major port Kandla and non-major port of Gujarat state with GSDP has also been tested through hypothesis.